neuropathbasel-pub/CnQuant/README.md

 # Introduction

-CnQuant, is a lightweight stack of 5 applications designed to streamline the analysis of Illumina Infinium Methylation array data through a web browser CnQuant consists of the following programs (stored in separate repositories) for CNV calculation and visualization:
+CnQuant, is a lightweight stack of 5 applications designed to streamline the analysis of Illumina Infinium Methylation array data through a web browser.
+CnQuant consists of the following programs (stored in separate repositories) for CNV calculation and visualization:

 - [CQmanager](https://github.com/neuropathbasel-pub/CQmanager)
 - [CQcalc](https://github.com/neuropathbasel-pub/CQcalc)